Nilkh/Git-Flow/README.md

 - Commit new and modified files to a git repository.

 ## Why Git
+### Self Study

 Version control is important for developers.
 We need to store our code safely and track changes as we make them.
 If we introduce a feature that breaks our application, we want to be able to revert back to a working state.

+Start with watching [this video](https://www.youtube.com/watch?v=DqtZUvmPmo4) to understand the importance of version control.

 ![why git](https://www.git-tower.com/learn/media/pages/git/ebook/en/desktop-gui/basics/what-is-version-control/5bcefb6718-1682408980/what-is-vcs.png)